marcdotson/counting-cockroaches/Code/dallin_annotations/04_build_fasttext_supervised_classifier.md

 In this R Markdown, we'll be documenting how we built our model for classifying tweets as "complaints" and "non-complaints."
 The code is almost entirely derived from the Code/cnn-classifier/R/fasttext\_supervised\_classifier.R script.

+The supervised model built in this script is not used in the "frankenstien model."
+Instead, it is a standalone classification model.
+This is a way for us to compare the frankenstien model's performance to a "baseline."

 Load Packages
 =============